 Sourcing your flowers

 The first step is figuring out where you want to get your flowers from.
-You can get your flowers from a local farm (like ours), floral shop, grocery store, or online.
+Your can get your flowers from a local farm (like ours), floral shop, grocery store, or online.
 You can even grow your own!
 You want to make sure you source your flowers 3-4 days before the event.
-This way you have time to make your floral arrangements and they will still be fresh by the time of the event.
+This way you have time to make your floral arrangments and they will still be fresh by the time of the event.

-Typical floral arrangements consist of four different types of flowers: focal, secondary, filler flowers, and greens.
+Typical floral arrangments consist of four different types of flowers: focal, secondary, filler flowers, and greens.
 Focal flowers are generally going to be face flowers, such as peonies and dahlias.
 You want to make sure whatever flowers you pick to be your focal flowers stand out and make a statement.

 Your secondary flowers are going to be a little smaller than your focal flowers and you want to make sure that these flowers compliment your focal flowers.
 Some examples are zinnias, tulips, and snapdragons.